rsb4114/regressionmodels/RM Proj1.md

-##"Motor Trend: Analysis MPG vs Transmission"
+##"Motor Trend: MPG vs Transmission"

 ###1.
 Executive Summary
 The objective of this report is to analyze if an automatic or manual transmission better for MPG for cars and if so, to quantify the MPG difference between the two models.
 For this the dataset mtcars was used, which was extracted from the 1974 Motor Trend US magazine.
 It comprises fuel consumption and 10 aspects of automobile design and performance for 32 automobiles (1973-74 models).
-From the analysis it is clear that Manual transmission is better than automatic, increasing mpg by 7.25 (95% confidence interval of (3.64, 10.85)) on a standalone basis.
-This increase drops to 2.94 mpg when considered with other variables, in a model in which all variables had signigicant t-statistic.
+From the analysis it is clear that Manual transmission is better than automatic, increasing MPG by 7.25 (95% confidence interval of (3.64, 10.85)) on a standalone basis.
+This increase drops to 2.94 MPG when considered with other variables, in a model in which all variables had signigicant t-statistic.

 ###2.
 Exploratory Analysis
 First pairwise plot the variables and also look at Correlation values.
 As in Figure 1 and correlation data, it looks like hp is correlated with (cyl, disp, vs, qsec) and wt with (cyl, disp, drat, hp).
 It looks like mpg has relationship with cyl, disp, hp, drat, wt, qsec, vs, am, gear and carb.